ansible/ansible/docsite/latest/rst/intro_adhoc.rst

 .. highlight:: bash

 The following examples show how to use `/usr/bin/ansible` for running ad hoc tasks.

+What's an ad-hoc command?

+An ad-hoc command is something that you might type in to do something really quick, but don't want to save for later.

-This is a good place to start to understand the basics of what ansible can do prior to learning the playbooks language, but ad-hoc commands can also be used to do quick things that you might not neccessarily want to write a full playbook for.
+This is a good place to start to understand the basics of what ansible can do prior to learning the playbooks language -- ad-hoc commands can also be used to do quick things that you might not neccessarily want to write a full playbook for.

+Generally speaking, the true power of Ansible lies in playbooks.
 Why would you use ad-hoc tasks versus playbooks?

 For instance, if you wanted to power off all of your lab for Christmas vacation, you could execute a quick one-liner in Ansible without writing a playbook.

-For configuration management and deployments, though you'll want to pick up on using '/usr/bin/ansible-playbook' -- the concepts port over directly.
+For configuration management and deployments, though, you'll want to pick up on using '/usr/bin/ansible-playbook' -- the concepts you will learn here will port over directly to the playbook language.

 (See :doc:`playbooks` for more information about those)

+If you haven't read `intro_inventroy` already, please look that over a bit first and then we'll get going.

 .. contents::
    :depth: 2

 Parallelism and Shell Commands
 ``````````````````````````````

+Arbitrary example.

 Let's use ansible's command line tool to reboot all web servers in Atlanta, 10 at a time.
 First, let's
 set up SSH-agent so it can remember our credentials::